The Ultimate South America Travel Guide

 Why Visit South America?

-• Food & Drink: Peruvian ceviche, Argentinian steak, Brazilian feijoada, Chilean wine, Colombian coffee.
+• Food & Drink: Enjoy world-class Peruvian cuisine, Argentinian steak, Brazilian feijoada, Chilean wine, and Colombian coffee.

 Best Time to Visit South America

-• Andes & Altiplano (Peru, Bolivia, Ecuador): Dry season is from May to September, perfect for trekking and visiting Machu Picchu.
+• Andes & Altiplano (Peru, Bolivia, Ecuador): The dry season from May to September is perfect for trekking and visiting Machu Picchu.

-• Patagonia (Chile & Argentina): Best visited November to March (southern summer).
+• Patagonia (Chile and Argentina): Best visited from November to March for hiking in spectacular national parks.

-• Amazon Rainforest (Brazil, Peru, Colombia): Accessible all year-round, though drier months (June to October) have fewer mosquitoes.
+• Amazon Rainforest: Accessible year-round, though June to October has fewer mosquitoes.

-• Brazil’s Beaches: December to March for sunshine and Carnival season.
+• Brazil’s Beaches: December to March offers sunshine and Carnival season in Rio de Janeiro.

 Aconcagua Park, Mendoza, Argentin.avif